artsy/artsy.github.io/_posts/2019-01-05-its-time-to-use-spm.markdown

 An iOS app's compile and run cycle already takes on the order of seconds, so you should avoid adding extra build steps in Xcode.
 I realise that people are only doing this due to the (unreasonably) limited extension support in Xcode, but the build steps are critical path code.
-When your build and run cycle is already on the order of many seconds, it's that iteration cycle has to be as tight as possible.
+When your build and run cycle is already on the order of many seconds that iteration cycle has to be as tight as possible.

 This setup gives you version-locked access to common linting/formating tools (with the ability to use komondor to add extra checks if needed) in a self-contained `Package.swift`.